 Shanti House doors are open 24 hours a day, 365 days a year, without the need for official referral or waiting period.

-The colorful design of Shanti Houses is part of Mariuma’s therapeutic approach.
-An aesthetic design that adds familial atmosphere and creates a sense of optimism and positive experience that has a tremendous impact, enabling youth to feel worthy of having chosen to save their lives.
-We believe that the special design and decor greatly contributes to the children’s feeling of self-esteem and respect.
+The colorful design of the Shanti Houses is part of Mariuma’s therapeutic approach.
+An aesthetic design that adds a familial atmosphere and creates a sense of optimism and positive experience that has a tremendous impact, enabling youth to feel worthy of having chosen to save their lives.
+We believe that the special design and decor greatly contribute to the children’s feeling of self-esteem and respect.

 Shanti House’s graduates receive assistance, support and counseling at the main crossroads of their lives.

 Many of our graduates continue to visit the House, especially for Kabbalat Shabbat and holiday meals, as Shanti House continues to serve as their family.